-Following the launch of the framework, the SBTi financial sector team conducted a virtual roadshow to present the resources to FIs, related peer initiatives, and other stakeholders.
-The SBTi finance team also trained the SBTi TVT on the criteria, tool, and related resources for FI target validation.
+Following the launch of the framework, the SBTi finance sector team conducted a virtual roadshow to present the resources to financial institutions, related peer initiatives, and other stakeholders.
+The SBTi Finance team also trained the SBTi Target Validation Team (TVT) on the criteria, tool, and related resources for FI target validation.

-From 2021, the SBTi elaborated on the framework with a planned Phase II project focused on net-zero targets for FIs, resources for additional asset classes and activities (perhaps including underwriting and sovereign debt), a revised multimethod tool, and updates to the criteria and reporting guidance related to the research questions described above.
-The SBTi net-zero framework for FIs is intended to complement the SBTi net-zero framework for companies and include a definition of net-zero for FIs, principles for validating net-zero targets, case studies, and guidance on how science-based targets can be used as milestones to reach net-zero.
-A central consideration for FIs' net-zero targets is the treatment of mitigation options including decarbonization, CO2 removals, and offsetting with carbon credits.
-Through clear and robust net-zero targets, FIs can provide proof of concept for broader credit and offsetting mechanisms described in Article 6 of the Paris Agreement.71 For updates on the FINZ Standard project, please see the FINZ webpage for more details.
+From 2021, the SBTi elaborated on the framework with a Phase II project focused on net-zero targets for financial institutions, resources for additional asset classes and activities (perhaps including underwriting and sovereign debt), a revised multimethod tool, and updates to the criteria and reporting guidance related to the research questions described above.
+The SBTi net-zero framework for financial institutions is intended to complement the SBTi net-zero framework for companies and include a definition of net-zero for financial institutions, principles for validating net-zero targets, case studies, and guidance on how SBTs can be used as milestones to reach net-zero.
+A central consideration for financial institutions' net-zero targets is the treatment of mitigation options including decarbonization, carbon dioxide removals, and offsetting with carbon credits.
+Through clear and robust net-zero targets, financial institutions can provide proof of concept for broader credit and offsetting mechanisms described in Article 6 of the Paris Agreement.67

-Long-term climate stabilization at the 1.5°C level of the Paris Agreement may require the development of a new financial system centered on carbon pricing and tradable permits.
-While increasing instability, most recently related to the global COVID pandemic, is accelerating a focus on ESG issues among FIs, new systems take time to establish.
-In the near term, the resources described in this guidance document are intended to augment the enabling role of FIs to more effectively connect climate insights and capital.
+Long-term climate stabilization at the well-below 2°C level of the Paris Agreement may require the development of a new financial system centered on carbon pricing and tradable permits.
+While increasing instability, most recently related to the global COVID pandemic, is accelerating a focus on ESG issues among financial institutions, new systems take time to establish.
+In the near term, the resources described in this guidance document are intended to augment the enabling role of financial institutions to more effectively connect climate insights and capital.

-71 See https://unfccc.int/files/meetings/paris_nov_2015/application/pdf/paris_agreement_english.pdf for full text of the Paris Agreement, including Article 6.
+67 See https://unfccc.int/files/meetings/paris nov 2015/application/pdf/paris agreement english .pdf for full text of the Paris Agreement, including Article 6.